shoraco/-ACP-Agentic-Commerce-Protocol-for-Woocommerce/README.md

 ## Overview

-This plugin implements the Agentic Commerce Protocol (ACP) for WooCommerce, providing standardized API endpoints that enable AI agents to discover, browse, and purchase products from your store.
-The implementation follows OpenAI's ACP specification and includes comprehensive security features, webhook support, and product feed generation.
+This plugin implements the **Agentic Commerce Protocol (ACP)** for WooCommerce, providing standardized API endpoints that enable AI agents to discover, browse, and purchase products from your store.
+The implementation follows the official ACP specification maintained by **OpenAI** and **Stripe**.

+**ACP Compliance**: This plugin implements the official [Agentic Commerce Protocol specification](https://github.com/agentic-commerce-protocol/agentic-commerce-protocol) with full OpenAPI compliance and JSON Schema validation.

 **Requires Shora Account**: To use this plugin, you need a Shora account and API keys from [app.shora.cloud](https://app.shora.cloud).